akienm/swadl/README.md

 ## Terminology:
 - Assertion - Assertions are condition tests which prove that the test can continue or not.
 Failed assertions are almost always "Errors".
 - Error - This means the test experienced an error and was unable to complete.
 This is not the same as a "failure".
 - Failure - This means that the thing the test was actually testing didn't meet expectations.
 This may mean something as small as a control which was the wrong color, it's noted and the test continues.
-Validattions can usually be marked with the keyword `fatal`.
+Validations can usually be marked with the keyword `fatal`.
 If the call has `fatal=True`, that means if it fails, raise an exception.
 - Validate - this means to perform a test that, if it fails, means a test failure.
 Sometimes Validations with fatal=True are ALSO errors.

 ## Setup